 - Cook until tender.
 My favorite way to cook ribs is to pressure cook them in the Instant Pot.
 But you can also cook them low and slow in the oven or crock pot.

 - Sauce and finish on the grill or under the broiler.
-This last step adds an extra layer of flavor.
+This last step adds an extra layer of flavor with your favorite BBQ sauce.
 I love getting a little bit of char and smoky flavor on the ribs by grilling them.

 As you can see, this recipe gives you plenty of options.
 The ribs turn out great no matter which method you choose.
 But my family's most requested way to make them is cooking in the Instant Pot and finishing on the grill.
 Luckily, this is the fastest and easiest way too!